Complete guide to 5G

 US 5G networks

-AT&T's 5G network rollout is not only limited, but it is only offering Samsung's S10 5G at the moment and only to business customers at that.
+AT&T's 5G network rollout is not only limited, but it is only offering Samsung's S10 5G at the moment.
+What's more, it's only available for business customers at present.

-Instead, it has been putting more effort into "5GE" - essentially some clever branding for 4G LTE Advanced technologies.
+Instead, it has been putting its efforts into "5GE" - essentially some clever branding for 4G LTE Advanced technologies.
 That's not great because it's confusing for consumers and may backfire long-term.
+Why would customers upgrade when their phone already says 5G in the top corner?

-The network has a handful of cities covered by mmWave deployments and says it will expand to 30 US cities by the end of the year.
+The network has a handful of cities covered by mmWave deployments - the best 5G tech in terms of overall speed - and says it will expand to 30 US cities by the end of the year.

 Sprint may not be using mmWave for faster speeds (yet), but its focus on mid-band coverage could pay short term dividends in terms of wider coverage.
 The network also has a decent selection of phones available.